 Based around the idea of time travel and control of time, Quantum Break employs a unique story telling landscape aiming to combine a TV like show design with a video game experience.
 The result is a dramatic science fiction story filled with action and adventure while players command Jack Joyce through an array of gunfights and story plot points in third person view.

-Playing as Jack Joyce players are given powers over time at the start of the game after a failed experiment with a time machine that covers him and Paul in chronon radiation and thus imbuing the power of time onto Jack.
-Subsequent to the event Jack is at ends with his former friend Paul Serene about how to handle the impeding end of time players fight an uphill struggle across the various story acts.
-A recurring obstacle as part of this is Paul’s stronger time abilities due to the higher dose of radiation he received which allows him to see into the future, an ability Jack does not obtain.
+In addition Jack Joyce grants players the ability to manipulate time right from the start of your adventure after a failed experiment with a time machine covers him and Paul in chronon radiation and thus imbuing the power of time onto Jack.
+Subsequent to the event Jack is at ends with his former friend Paul Serene about how to handle the impeding end of time itself which requires players to fight an uphill struggle across the various story acts.
+A recurring obstacle as part of this is Paul’s stronger time abilities due to the higher dose of radiation he received which allows him to see into the future, an ability Jack does not possess.

 These powers include the ability to freeze time, dash quickly, blast enemies with time and raise a shield on fairly reasonable cooldowns which when combined with the typically third person view cover mechanics allow players to duck into and out of gun firefights.
-Other mechanics of Quantum Break include puzzle segments that use the environment, collectible items, non combat time powers and some light RPG mechanics to upgrade your powers with experience points.
+Other mechanics of Quantum Break include puzzle segments that use the environment (and time powers), collectible items, non combat time powers and some light RPG mechanics to upgrade your powers with experience points.

 - Five acts split with TV show like episodes that change slightly based on your decisions.

 - Use the power of time offensively and defensively to combat an old friend.

 - Uncover collectibles and gain experience to level up your powers.

-- Blends puzzles with action and third person shooting.
+- Blends puzzles and item collectibles with action and third person shooting.

 - For Windows and Xbox One.